What is your current activity level?

 Expanding Safe Food Options

 We highly recommend seeking support when expanding your safe food options.
-Having someone in your corner, whether a friend or family member, can help you achieve greater results than working alone.
+Having someone in your corner, whether a friend or family member, may help you achieve greater results than working alone.

 The ladder technique is a useful tool that can help you face foods that cause the most anxiety and fear.